Home

 • Review the relevant ELP website materials

-• Each group leader should
+• Each Activity Group Parent Lead should

-• Know what his/her individual role and responsibility is
+• Know what his/her individual responsibilities are

 • Be willing to work with and lead the group in research and organize the onsite visit